 and others will sit or stand quietly.
 God accepts many forms of worship and you should not feel uncomfortable around those who are worshiping in their own way.
 You will hear a passage from the Bible, a prayer lead by one of our Elders and a 20 minute message from one of our pastors.

 Is there any other special information about MHBC?

 We strive to be as peanut/nut – safe as possible.
 We do have people with peanut and tree nut allergies who attend our church.
 We make every effort to post reminders about the issue.
-In 2009 we installed a wheelchair ramp to the front of our building to allow wheelchair access to our main floor sanctuary.
+There is a wheelchair ramp to the front of our building to allow wheelchair access to our main floor sanctuary.

 Who is God and why do I need Him?

 The Christian faith uses the bible as its ultimate source for truth.
 The bible has been proven authentic and trustworthy time and time again, based on the most modern, historical, archeological and academic knowledge we have.
 Christians believe that the bible contains the answers to ALL of life’s most important questions.

 Romans 3:23 states: “For all have sinned, and come short of the glory of God.”
 We have all sinned.
 We have all done things that are displeasing to God.
 There is no one who is innocent.

 Romans 6:23 teaches us about the consequences of sin – “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”
 Because God is perfect, we can never live up to His holy standards.
 Left to our own devices, we will die in our sins and can only look forward to judgment.